 DHA and ARA:DHA and ARA are fatty acids found in breast milk.
 Research shows that DHA and ARA are important for brain and eye development, especially during the first year of life.
 The levels of DHA and ARA in breast milk and formula has been linked to better visual acuity and cognitive performance1.

 IronIron deficiency during the first 2 years of life can result in irreversible cognitive deficits.
 Bottle-fed babies should receive formula that contains iron and breast-fed infants should receive some form of iron supplementation at around 6 months of age.
 Most infant starter foods (such as rice cereal and Neocate Nutra) are fortified with iron to meet these needs.

 Other NutrientsLike iron, iodine deficiency during infancy and toddlerhood can have long-term cognitive consequences.
 Fortunately, iodine deficiency is very rare is developed countries.
 Research also shows that zinc, choline, Vitamin B12 and Vitamin D play important roles in brain development but there is less concrete knowledge about the specific roles they play.

 Nutrition and Brain Development for Children with Food Allergies

 For most children, milk and milk products are key sources of calories, protein and fats, all of which are critical for proper brain development.
 For infants and children with milk allergies, its critical that they receive alternate sources of nutrition so that their brains have all the ingredients necessary for proper brain growth and development.
-This is why its so important to work with a health care provider to develop an allergy-safe, nutritionally-adequate diet.
+This is why its so important to work with a healthcare team to develop an allergy-safe, nutritionally-adequate diet.

 - Breast milk or a nutritionally-complete infant formula provides a full range of nutrition for infants